-The Arbiter is not accordingly convinced that the conditions relating to liquidity were being adequately adhered to, nor that the required prudence was being exercised with respect to the liquidity of the portfolio, when considering the above mentioned aspects and when keeping into context that the portfolio of investments that was allowed to develop within the Retirement Scheme was solely invested in the said structured notes.
+The Arbiter is not accordingly convinced that the conditions relating to liquidity were being adequately adhered to, nor that the required prudence was being exercised with respect to the liquidity of the portfolio, when considering the above-mentioned aspects and when keeping into context that the portfolio of investments that was allowed to develop within the Retirement Scheme was at times solely and/or predominantly invested in the said structured notes.

-It is also to be noted that even if one had to look at the composition of the Complainant's portfolio purely from other aspects, there is still undisputable evidence of non-compliance with other requirements detailed in MPM's own Investment Guidelines.
+Even if one had to look at the composition of the portfolio purely from other aspects, there is still undisputable evidence of non-compliance with other requirements detailed in MPM's own Investment Guidelines.
 This is particularly so with respect to the requirements applicable regarding the proper diversification, avoidance of excessive exposure and permitted maximum exposure to single issuers.

-Table A below shows just one example of excessive single exposures allowed within the portfolio of the Complainant.
-Other instances of excessive exposures exist within the portfolio as clearly emerging from the respective 'Table of Investments' forming part of the 'Investor Profile' produced by MPM as part of its submissions.
+In addition to the exposure of 76.20% of the policy value to the RBC Investment that was accepted and allowed by MPM in the Scheme's portfolio, Table A below shows another example of excessive single exposures allowed within the portfolio at the time of purchase.
+The excessive exposure to single counterparties clearly emerges from the 'Table of Investments' forming part of the 'Investor Profile' produced by MPM as part of its submissions.